Tag: science fiction

 Newsletter: Ready for Launch

 How to Sign Up.
-Earlier this year, a newsletter subscription box appeared on this website.
+Earlier this year, a newsletter subscription offer appeared on this website.
 Can you find it?
 If you’re reading on your phone, the box is near the bottom of this page.
 Otherwise, it should be off to the right.
 See it?
-The box doesn’t flash, expand, or migrate to the center of…
+The Substack logo that you click to enter your email address…

 • Minute-Men, Werewolves, and Poe